Introduction

 A project timeline template does not need to include every project detail.
 It needs to show the pieces that help someone understand the flow of work.

-In most cases, that means phase or milestone, date or date range, key deliverable, owner or team, and dependency or risk note.
 Some timelines also need review checkpoints, approval gates, or launch moments, especially when multiple teams are involved.

 The important thing is that the template stays readable.
 A timeline that tries to carry every project detail usually stops functioning as a timeline.
 It becomes a crowded project plan masquerading as one.